SameerIITKGP/SameerIITKGP.github.io/_posts/2018-12-13-motivation_for_everyone.md

 To the hypocrite within me and you,
 ### "If you don't walk the walk, It's probably best not to talk the talk."
 My first blog post came in August, 2017.
 Ironically, it focussed on the importance of regular blogging!
-I was moved by this quote and decided to end this cycle of hypocracy.
+I was moved by this quote and decided to end this cycle of hypocricy.
 So here I am :)<br><br>
 The problem with quotes is they give you a blast of motivation, but it is really short lived.
 Only motivation won't take you anywhere.
 It's when the motivation turns into a Habit, you start to blossom.<br>
 That's when you learn the Art of Self-motivation.<br><br>
 This post accomodates numerous quotes and short stories, for when I feel low or I need a boost for some mammoth task.
 I'll try my best to keep adding more and more ...<br>